Comonsents/MoveToImprove/README.md

 Open `index.html` in a browser to preview the site.

-## Replace
-- `YOUR PROJECT` with the project/fundraiser name.
-- Placeholder body copy with the real content.
-- Stats with real numbers.
-- `hello@example.com` with the real contact/donation destination.

-## Squarespace
-The visual system can be recreated in Squarespace using normal sections/blocks, while the squiggle can be inserted as inline SVG in a Code Block.
-The CSS/JS here is also a useful reference for the custom-code portions.

 ## Theme colours
 All major colours are controlled from the `:root` block at the top of `styles.css`.